angular/angular/aio/content/guide/accessibility.md

 ## Accessibility attributes

-Building accessible web experience often involves setting [ARIA attributes](https://developers.google.com/web/fundamentals/accessibility/semantics-aria) to provide semantic meaning where it might otherwise be missing.
+Building accessible web experience often involves setting [Accessible Rich Internet Applications \(ARIA\) attributes](https://developers.google.com/web/fundamentals/accessibility/semantics-aria) to provide semantic meaning where it might otherwise be missing.
 Use [attribute binding](guide/attribute-binding) template syntax to control the values of accessibility-related attributes.

-When binding to ARIA attributes in Angular, you must use the `attr.` prefix, as the ARIA specification depends specifically on HTML attributes rather than properties of DOM elements.
+When binding to ARIA attributes in Angular, you must use the `attr.` prefix.
+The ARIA specification depends specifically on HTML attributes rather than properties of DOM elements.

 <code-example format="html" language="html">